You have questions?

 What happens at the intake?

-Once I look over your intake forms, we will discuss the "business" part of matters such as the fee agreements and limits to confidentiality.
-After that, the good part begins and we will discuss what led to your coming to see me for as well as what you want to achieve during our time together.
+Once you have completed the documents in the portal, I will review them before you arrive.
+I ask that you complete them at least 24 hour before our first session.
+When you enter my office, we will discuss the "business" part of matters such as the fee agreements and limits to confidentiality.
+After that, we will begin to discuss what led to your coming to see me for as well as what you want to achieve during our time together.
 While the initial appointment gets us started, it is by no means the only time we discuss your wants and needs from me or from YOURSELF!

 How many sessions do I need?